-Artist in Residence on The Island Residency for the whole of March, Kelham Island, Sheffield.
+Artist in Residence on The Island Residency, Kelham Island, Sheffield.

 Spent a month researching, creating work, and exhibitng at the SÍM Artist Residency, Iceland.